 In sum: 9/11 and the prospect of war against Saddam Hussein have exposed the Left's political self-delusion, intellectual bankruptcy and moral turpitude.

 Aug.
 19, 2003 update: For more examples of this phenomenon, see "The Left ♥ CAIR, MPAC, et al."

 June 17, 2004 update: And for pictoral representations, see "The Leftist-Islamist Alliance in Pictures."

 Nov.
 27, 2006 update: Michel Gurfinkiel, executive chairman of the Jean-Jacques Rousseau Institute in Paris, further explores this theme in "Another French Revolution?
 The rioters and their admirers—on the right and the left."
 Writing about the recent riots in France, he notes that

-July 14, 2008 update: I survey the general "[Islamist-Leftist] Allied Menace" today in the National Review.
+July 14, 2008 update: I survey the "[Islamist-Leftist] Allied Menace" as a whole today in the National Review.